shorebirdtech/docs/docs/faq.md

 Yes.

-So far we've focused on Android support, but code push will eventually work everywhere Flutter works.
+So far we've focused on Android and iOS support, but code push will eventually work everywhere Flutter works.
 We're ensuring we've built all the infrastructure needed to provide code push reliably, safely first before expanding to more platforms.

-There are different technical restrictions on some platforms (e.g. iOS) relative to Android, but we have several approaches we can use to solve them (Dart is an incredibly flexible language).

 ### What OS versions does Shorebird support?